simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 I'm using a Virtualbox VM created using Vagrant based on Joel Jacobsone's vagrant build that provisions a single large node designed to support multiple instances of DataStax Enterprise.

->For reference Joel's great multi-node vagrant build is [here]https://github.com/joeljacobson/vagrant-ansible-cassandra if you want to a three node cluster with an opscentre VM.
+>For reference Joel's great multi-node vagrant build is here: https://github.com/joeljacobson/vagrant-ansible-cassandra if you want to a three node cluster with an opscentre VM.

 Start your VM and move on to the next section for configuration details.